 6 Tips for Creating a Breast Milk Pumping Schedule

-Breastfeeding has a reputation for being one of the most nourishing options to provide your baby.
-But even though it’s a natural instinct for your baby, there’s still a learning curve involved with breastfeeding.
-It’s not always easy to gauge when your baby is hungry when your milk supply is in fair shape, or which position your baby prefers to be in when it’s feeding time.
+Breastfeeding is recognized as one of the most beneficial options for feeding your baby.
+But even though nursing is a natural instinct, there’s still a learning curve when it comes to breastfeeding.
+It’s not always easy to tell when your baby is hungry, for instance, or to know how to gauge your milk supply.
+It might also take some time to learn which position your baby most prefers for feeding time.

-These are all factors to consider when you’re getting used to breastfeeding; understanding how to weave pumping sessions into your daily life, especially if you’re heading back to work, is essential for keeping a steady milk flow, properly organizing and storing breastmilk and mitigating your own stress levels.
-But when’s the best time to pump breastmilk, and how can you ensure your supply stays strong?
+As you and your baby get used to breastfeeding, there are additional factors to consider as well.
+For example, many mothers decide to start pumping at some point.
+Understanding how to incorporate pumping sessions into your daily life, especially if you’re heading back to work, is essential for keeping a steady milk flow, properly organizing and storing breast milk, and managing your own stress levels.
+But when is the best time to pump breast milk, and how can you ensure that your supply stays strong?

-Whether you’ve decided to start pumping for your partner to help with feeds or you’re committing to an exclusive breast milk pumping schedule, here are some of our favorite tips for maintaining consistency and happiness.
+Whether you’re pumping so that your partner can help with feeds, preparing to return to work, or simply committing to an exclusive breast milk pumping schedule, here are some of our favorite tips for maintaining consistency for both you and your baby.

 1. Purchase a Hospital Grade Electric Pump

-If you plan to exclusively pump or you simply want to set yourself up for success from the start, get yourself a double electric pump.
-Hospital-grade breast pumps are designed to be the most powerful and effective option out there to help new mothers collect breastmilk for their babies.
+If you plan to exclusively pump—or want to do everything possible to set yourself up for success, we recommend getting yourself a double electric pump.
+Hospital grade breast pumps are designed to be the most powerful and effective option for collecting breast milk.
 If you have the opportunity to invest in one for personal use, take advantage of it!
-This may help ease your pumping experience and make it less challenging to collect large quantities of milk at a time.
+This may help ease your pumping experience, especially if you’re a new mother, and make it less challenging to collect large quantities of milk at a time.

 2. Talk to Your Boss About Pumping Breaks